 Key limitation: If you withdraw from a SIMPLE IRA within 2 years of the first contribution, the early withdrawal penalty is 25% (not the usual 10%).
 This "2-year lock" makes SIMPLEs less flexible than 401(k)s for participants who may need early access.

-A cash balance plan or traditional defined benefit plan allows contributions far beyond the $70,000 defined contribution limit — often $100,000–$285,000+ per year for owners in their late 40s or 50s.
+A cash balance plan or traditional defined benefit plan allows contributions far beyond the $72,000 defined contribution limit.
+The 2026 §415(b) annual benefit limit is $290,000 per IRS Notice 2025-67 (up from $280,000 in 2025); annual contributions often fall in the $100,000–$290,000 range depending on age and target benefit for owners in their late 40s or 50s.
 This makes them ideal for physicians, attorneys, CPAs, and other high-income practitioners who want to aggressively build retirement savings and reduce taxable income.

 The defined benefit promise specifies a projected benefit at retirement.
 An actuary certifies the annual funding requirement.
 Contributions to fund the promised benefit are deductible.